arunoda/next-apollo-demo/README.md

 The app shows the list of fake user and have load more users option having frontend using nextjs apollo client and backend using express faker GraphQL  apollo-client

+Copy the folder and inside the diretory follow the below steps

 ## Getting Started with docker-compose

 Prerequisite: Docker